caz002/cse15l-lab-reports/lab-report-4.md

 ## Part 2

 It took 7 min and 17 seconds for me to use `scp` to modify the DocSearchServer.java file, and 1 min 34 seconds using vim.
+I had some difficulties with typos and making small errors while using `scp`, which extended the time it took.
+I did not face any difficulties using vim.

+If I had to work on a program I was running remotely, I would prefer to use vim instead of scp.
+Using vim saves more time than copying the file into the remote server.
+My decision on whether or not to use vim would be based on how